himanshugiripunje/Important-Projects/Theorotical-concepts.md

 -  ram is required to function the computer.

 # stateless vs statefull
+stateless:
-stateless: A stateless system sends a request to the server and relays the response (or the state) back without storing any information.
+- A stateless system sends a request to the server and relays the response (or the state) back without storing any information.
+- Stateless applications don't need to preserve the application or user data on the disk volume.
+Although stateless applications may write the data to the filesystem while a container exists, it is not important in terms of the application's life cycle
-statefull: stateful systems expect a response, track information, and resend the request if no response is received
+`statefull`: stateful systems expect a response, track information, and resend the request if no response is received

 ## Application layer :
 - It is the Layer through which user interact.